-The Corporation and CEO attach significant importance to environmental protection and to the health, safety (including fire safety issues) and welfare of its employees, learners and other persons who work and visit Activate Learning College Group.
+The Corporation and CEO attach significant importance to the health, safety and welfare of its employees, students and other persons who work and visit Activate Learning.

-The College is committed to developing, maintaining and promoting systems to ensure that there is a positive and proactive health, safety and environmental protection (HS&E) culture that will bring about safe working practices at the College as well as preventing harm to the environment.
+The College is committed to developing, maintaining, and promoting systems to ensure that there is a positive and proactive health and safety (H&S) culture that will bring about safe working practices at the College.
 We are committed to ensuring, as far as is reasonably practicable, the H&S of all our stakeholders, and creating a positive, proactive, and legally compliant culture.
-We will establish strong systems, communicate clearly, and provide resources to help all employees understand their responsibilities and in doing so support and maintain the Health, Safety and Environmental Management System (HSEMS).
+We will establish strong systems, communicate clearly, and provide resources to help all employees understand their responsibilities and in doing so support and maintain the Health & Safety Management System (HSMS).

-We aim to maintain the highest standards of and to continuously improve by encouraging strong leadership and a common-sense approach to HS&E in our colleges and centres managed by our college staff.
-We aim to prevent harm to the environment and exposure to risks, injuries, and work-related ill health to all who may be affected by our activities, by:
+We aim to maintain the highest standards of and to continuously improve by encouraging strong leadership and a common-sense approach to H&S in our colleges and centres managed by our college staff.
+We aim to prevent harm and exposure to risks, injuries, and work-related ill health to all who may be affected by our activities, by:

-- Defining responsibilities within the organisation; - Maintaining safe and healthy workplaces and systems of work; - Conducting and reviewing risk assessments to ensure safe procedures and systems of work; - Providing and maintaining safe equipment that is suitable for its intended use; - Set priorities to ensure that resources are directed/targeted to maximise efficiency and reduce accidents/ill health; - Providing competent HS&E advice to staff; - Provide suitable and sufficient HS&E information as may be reasonably required by law to staff, learners, and other persons; - Implement and maintain an effective HSEMS which is appropriate to College activities; - Monitoring accidents and incidents and making recommendations for corrective action; - Encouraging a sensible and proportionate approach to HS&E.
+- Defining responsibilities within the organisation. - Maintaining safe and healthy workplaces and systems of work. - Conducting and reviewing risk assessments to ensure safe procedures and systems of work. - Providing and maintaining safe equipment that is suitable for its intended use. - Set priorities to ensure that resources are directed/targeted to maximise efficiency and reduce accidents/ill health. - Providing competent H&S advice to staff. - Provide suitable and sufficient H&S information as may be reasonably required by law to staff, students, and other persons. - Implement and maintain an effective HSMS which is appropriate to College activities. - Monitoring incidents and accidents and making recommendations for corrective action. - Encouraging a sensible and proportionate approach to H&S.

-This policy will be reviewed biennially or sooner as required.
+This policy will be reviewed annually or sooner as required.